AlchemyBlockchain/ShareSubscription/README.md

 We can hope for a Freer and more just world, in the realm of Copyrights and consumer rights & accessibility of media!

-We indend to provide social Incentives as well as economics to further this goal.
+We indend to provide social Incentives as well as economic models to further this goal.

 # Inspire:
 - [Subscriptions Are Ruining Our Lives.
 Here's Why They're Everywhere Now.](https://youtu.be/zptP3GiaulE)